-BIL Emerging Contaminant (EC) Principal Forgiveness - The Department was allotted under the BIL Emerging Contaminant capitalization grant in FFY 2024, \$1,646,000 in principal forgiveness funds.
-When the Department requested projects, one of the questions referenced Water Quality EC and if the submitted project would result in an improvement.
-Projects were submitted and ranked the same as Base CWSRF projects.
-The total amount of BIL EC funding was limited to up to \$526,720 per applicant unless authorized by the CWSRF Manager.
+BIL Emerging Contaminant (EC) Principal Forgiveness - The Department was allotted BIL Emerging Contaminant capitalization grant principal forgiveness funds to applicants that respond to the Water Quality EC question.
+If the response to the referenced Water Quality EC question results in an improvement then the project may receive funding.
+Projects submitted are ranked the same as Base CWSRF projects.
+The total amount of BIL EC funding was limited per applicant unless authorized by the CWSRF Manager.
 The BIL EC projects that meet the green requirements will be given priority points.
 However, if no green projects are submitted, funds will be allocated to other EC projects.